rbhachu/smartbrain-master-docker/README.md

 ### Clarifai API Key

-You will also need a Clarifai API Key (free) which gives access to the face detection API component.<br>
+You will also need a Clarifai API Key (free) which gives access to the Face Detection API component.<br>
 _**Download Link:** https://www.clarifai.com/models/ai-face-detection_

 </p>